DanielRamos84/Cypress-Automation-Udemy-Course/README.md

 ## Install and run Cypress Test Runner:heavy_check_mark:
 1. We'll install using npm, cd into your project directory from IDE terminal
-2. From IDE terminal run `npm install cypress --save-dev` This creates the Cypress Folder Structure containing the following:
+2. From IDE terminal run `npm install cypress --save-dev`
+3. Finally open Cypress test runner `npx cypress open` This creates the Cypress Folder Structure containing the following:
 - _fixtures folder:_ Stores test data mostly in .json format
 - _integration folder:_ Stores our test files (spec files), by default cypress will install several spec files under `integration/examples folder`.
-3. Finally open Cypress test runner `npx cypress open`
+- _plugins folder_: Extends Cypress functionality, custom plugins
+-_support folder_: Stores index.js and commands.js
+    - index.js: Very first file Cypress looks at, any code in here is executed before anything else.
+Import additional libraries and event listeners.
+    - commands.js: Commonly used functions we create to be used throughout our test and override existing Cypress functions.

 ## A little bit of housekeeping before setting up our own tests :heavy_check_mark:
 - Open cypress.json file and add the baseUrl so we don't have to specify this on each of our tests